-- English leading to GCSEs in English Language and English Literature - Mathematics - Science students will study Combined (2 GCSEs) or Triple Science (3 GCSEs) - Religious Studies leading to a full GCSE qualification in Philosophy and Applied Ethics - PE and Citizenship are the remaining core subjects which are compulsory but are not examined.
-Citizenship is delivered through PSHE lessons in Year 10 and specific events and activities in Year 11 - Students may choose to study GCSE Computer Science as one of their option subjects.
+- English leading to GCSEs in English Language and English Literature - Mathematics - Science students will study Combined (2 GCSEs) or Triple Science (3 GCSEs) - Religious Studies leading to a full GCSE qualification in Religious Studies - PE and Citizenship are the remaining core subjects which are compulsory but are not examined.
+Citizenship is delivered through specific events and activities in Years 10 and 11 - Students may choose to study GCSE Computer Science as one of their option subjects.
 Aspects of ICT and Computing are delivered across a range of subjects in Years 10 and 11.